Citation, DOI, disclosures and article data

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

-Wernicke encephalopathy, also referred as Wernicke-Korsakoff syndrome, is a form of thiamine (vitamin B1) deficiency, and is typically seen in alcoholics.
+Wernicke encephalopathy, also known as Wernicke-Korsakoff syndrome, or alcoholic encephalopathy, if trying to avoid eponyms, is a form of thiamine (vitamin B1) deficiency and is typically seen in alcoholics.

 On imaging, it is commonly seen on MRI as areas of symmetrical increased T2/FLAIR signal involving the mammillary bodies, dorsomedial thalami, tectal plate, periaqueductal area and/or around the third ventricle.

 It was originally described as characterized by the triad of:

 ophthalmoplegia (most commonly horizontal nystagmus and conjugate gaze palsies)

 Wernicke encephalopathy can evolve into the chronic form of thiamine deficiency known as Korsakoff psychosis, characterized by:

 The two terms are often concatenated to form Wernicke-Korsakoff syndrome.